Gauge-invariant gravitational waves in matter beyond linearized gravity: Quasilinear theory

-This equation is invariant with respect to the gauge transformations \eq{eq:hpp0} by the invariance of $\smash{S^{(2)}}$.
+where \(G_{\alpha\beta}\) and \(T_{\alpha\beta}\) are the background Einstein tensor and the background energy-momentum tensor respectively, given by substituting the full metric with the background metric in \Eqs{eq:efe}.
+The equation above \eq{eq:Dg1} is invariant with respect to the gauge transformations \eq{eq:hpp0} by the invariance of $\smash{S^{(2)}}$.
 It is nonlinear in that $\mc{N}_{\alpha\beta}$ is quadratic in $\smash{h^{\alpha\beta}}$ and describes the slow evolution of the background metric in response to GWs.
 In contrast, direct interactions between GWs are neglected in this model, as seen from the linearity of \Eq{eq:Dh0}.
-We call this model QL by analogy with the QL models that are used in plasma physics to describe the interactions between plasmas and electromagnetic waves \cite{ref:dewar73, my:qponder, my:wkeadv}.
-More specifically, it is an \textit{adiabatic} QL model in the sense that $\smash{g^{\alpha\beta}}$ and $\smash{h^{\alpha\beta}}$ are assumed to be the only independent variables in the system.
-This means that the resonant QL interactions of waves with matter \cite{book:stix}, which can dissipate GWs, are ignored.
+We call this model QL by analogy with the QL models that are used in plasma physics to describe the interactions between plasmas and electromagnetic waves \cite{ref:dewar73, my:ql, my:qponder, my:wkeadv}.
+More specifically, it is an \textit{adiabatic} QL model in the sense that $\smash{g^{\alpha\beta}}$ and $\smash{h^{\alpha\beta}}$ are assumed to be the only independent variables in the system (see also \Sec{sec:metric}).